jstetich/FOCB_WQ/Analysis/Impervious_Analysis.md

 This Notebook analyzes FOCB’s “Surface” data.
 In particular, it compares observed water quality conditions with the level of nearby impervious surfaces.
-Imperviouos surfaces, like roads, parking areas,a nd rooftops, area reasonable surrogate for urbanization, and are used here in that context.
+Impervious surfaces, like roads, parking areas, and rooftops, area reasonable surrogate for urbanization, and are used here in that context.